The average condition number of most tensor rank decomposition problems is infinite: Introduction

 \subsection{Acknowledgements}

-Part of this work was made while the second and third author were visiting the Universidad de Cantabria, supported by the funds of Grant 21.SI01.64658 (Banco Santander and Universidad de Cantabria) and the FWO Grant for a long stay abroad V401518N.
+Part of this work was made while the second and third author were visiting the Universidad de Cantabria, supported by the funds of Grant 21.SI01.64658 (Banco Santander and Universidad de Cantabria), Grant MTM2017-83816-P from the Spanish Ministry of Science, and the FWO Grant for a long stay abroad V401518N.
 We thank these institutions for their support.
+We also thank two anonymous referees for helpful comments.